 Assessment Against the DCUSA Objectives

 For a DCUSA Change Proposal to be approved it must be demonstrated that it better meets the DCUSA Objectives.
-There are five General DCUSA Objectives.
+There are six DCUSA Charging Objectives.
 The full list of objectives is documented in the CP form provided as Attachment 4.

-The proposer of DCP 291 considers that the DCUSA Objectives 2 and 3 are better facilitated by DCP 291.
-The reasoning against this objective is set out in the table below: